johnbillion/query-monitor/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

+- [ ] I have reproduced this bug or have a desire for this feature on a real installation of WordPress (required)
 - [ ] I have tested this change on a real installation of WordPress (required)

 Steps to test: